 How onerous is a typical NYC sublease agreement for a coop apartment in NYC?
 Will the co-op sublet application demand as much information as the dreaded co-op board package in sales?

-As you can see from the sample co-op sublet application below, the information requested of a potential renter is almost as onerous as the demands made of someone purchasing a co-op apartment.
 This makes sense from the co-op board’s perspective as one of the primary reasons co-ops still exist is because certain New Yorkers are very particular about who their neighbors will be.

 As a result, prospective tenants and tenants’ agents will have to do a lot more work to rent a co-op apartment vs a condo apartment or an apartment in a 100% rental building.
 The complexity and additional work involved is often a turn-off for tenants’ agents and they will typically avoid showing co-op apartments to their rental clients unless absolutely necessary.